cjsteel/ansible-role-deployment_user/README.md

     - deployment_user
 ```

-* You can set the deployment user var here or in group_vars/deployment_user/defaults.yml as shown in the **Role Variables** section.
+You can copy the example here if you like:

+    cp roles/deployment_user/files/deployment_user.yml .

+We will set the value for `deployment_user` in the next section using `group_vars`.

 Role Variables
 --------------